-It is revealed from this analysis that the tax reforms that lowered income tax rates and, at the same time, increased tax deductions and exemptions reduced rate effects.
-We next consider why this surprising result is obtained.
-First, this result is concerned with the uniform reduction of the tax base for all taxpayers, which puts larger tax base reductions on low-income earners with regard to total income, with taxable income distribution being more unequal.
-Such an unequal distribution then increases the effectiveness of the equalizing effect of tax rates.
-Thus, a decreasing tax base arising from expanding tax deductions and exemptions gives rise to stronger redistribution via tax rates.
-This logic could hold for changes in the Japanese income tax scheme in the periods 1984-1989 and 1994-1999.
+The obtained results revealed that when the tax reforms followed personal income tax rates and at the same time increased tax deductions and exemptions, total redistributive effects of tax scheme lessened, the corresponding effects of tax rates dropped, and the effects of tax base rose.
+This result is counterintuitive because decreasing marginal tax rates usually accompany a weak redistribution effect on posttax income, although it is intuitive from the perspective that larger uniform tax deductions, i.e., a smaller tax base, for all taxpayers lessen the redistributive effects of tax base.
+The unexpected outcomes could be explained by the uniform reduction of tax base for all taxpayers, which puts larger tax burdens on low income earners in terms of total income, with taxable income distribution being more unequal.
+Such an inequality in distribution then reduces the effectiveness of the equalizing effect of tax rates.19 Thus, the decreasing tax base caused by expanding tax deductions and exemptions gives rise to stronger progression effects of tax rates.
+This logic could hold for changes in tax scheme in the periods 1984-1989, 1994-1999, and 2004-2009.